Synonyms: PTI-125, sumifilam

 PTI-125 binds to filamin, a ubiquitous scaffolding protein and regulator of the actin cytoskeleton.
 Filamin appears to stabilize the high-affinity interaction of soluble Aβ42 and the α7 nicotinic acetylcholine receptor (α7nAChR), which has been reported to trigger tau phosphorylation and synaptic dysfunction in some experimental systems (Wang et al., 2000; Wang et al., 2003; Snyder et al., 2005).

 Preclinical studies suggest that PTI-125 prevents and reverses the binding of Aβ42 to α7nAChR.
 In one, daily infusions of human synthetic Aβ42 into mouse cerebral ventricles resulted in association of Aβ42 and filamin with α7 receptors in the hippocampus and prefrontal cortex.
 Concomitant intraperitoneal PTI-125 injections prevented this association, reduced tau phosphorylation and amyloid deposition, and normalized signaling through the α7, NDMA, and insulin receptors.
 PTI-125 reportedly tamped down Aβ-induced inflammatory cytokine release by blocking filamin recruitment to toll-like receptor 4.
-When applied to human AD postmortem brain tissue, PTI-125 caused filamin and Aβ42 to dissociate from the α7 receptor (July 2012 news).
+When applied to human AD postmortem brain tissue, PTI-125 was reported to cause filamin and Aβ42 to dissociate from the α7 receptor (July 2012 news).

 Two months of oral PTI-125 in 3xTg AD mice reportedly reduced tau hyperphosphorylation, amyloid and tau deposition, and neuroinflammation, and restored synaptic function, nesting behavior, and spatial and working memory relative to untreated mice.
-The study proposed that Aβ42 induces a conformational change in filamin, which would promote its association with the α7 and toll-like receptors, enabling Aβ42 toxicity and inflammation.
+The study claimed that Aβ42 induces a conformational change in filamin, which would promote its association with the α7 and toll-like receptors, enabling Aβ42 toxicity and inflammation.
 PTI-125 was said to preferentially bind altered filamin and normalize its conformation (Wang et al., 2017).

 In 2017, Cassava Sciences started with a Phase 1 safety study of 50, 100, or 200 mg of PTI-125 in 24 healthy adults.